tauri-apps/tauri-docs/docs/guides/building/app-size.md

 Before you can optimize your app, you need to figure out what takes up space in your app!
 Here are a couple of tools that can assist you with that:

-- **`cargo-bloat`** - A Rust utility to determine what takes the most space in your app.
+- **[`cargo-bloat`]** - A Rust utility to determine what takes the most space in your app.
 It gives you an excellent, sorted overview of the most significant Rust functions.

-- **`cargo-expand`** - [Macros] make your rust code more concise and easier to read, but they are also hidden size traps!
-Use [`cargo-expand`][cargo-expand] to see what those macros generate under the hood.
+- **[`cargo-expand`]** - [Macros] make your rust code more concise and easier to read, but they are also hidden size traps!
+Use `cargo-expand` to see what those macros generate under the hood.

-- **`rollup-plugin-visualizer`** - A tool that generates beautiful (and insightful) graphs from your rollup bundle.
+- **[`rollup-plugin-visualizer`]** - A tool that generates beautiful (and insightful) graphs from your rollup bundle.
 Very convenient for figuring out what JavaScript dependencies contribute to your final bundle size the most.

-- **`rollup-plugin-graph`** - You noticed a dependency included in your final frontend bundle, but you are unsure why? [`rollup-plugin-graph`][rollup-plugin-graph] generates Graphviz-compatible visualizations of your entire dependency graph.
+- **[`rollup-plugin-graph`]** - You noticed a dependency included in your final frontend bundle, but you are unsure why? `rollup-plugin-graph` generates Graphviz-compatible visualizations of your entire dependency graph.

 These are just a couple of tools that you might use.
 Make sure to check your frontend bundlers plugin list for more!